 Investment: $35 per class

-Please contact us if you are interested in joining us.
-All are welcome.
+Please contact us if you are interested in joining.
+All are welcome, suitable for beginners

 If you are not ready to take individual classes or dive into yoga studies, our group classes are a good place to start.
 You will get a feel of how our approach to practice integrates several tools (postures, breath, visualisation, sound, and more) to yield subtle yet powerful effects.